CVE Risks

 In Censys Attack Surface Management (ASM), you can leverage Common Vulnerabilities and Exposures (CVE) data, Known Exploited Vulnerability (KEV) information, and the Common Vulnerability Scoring System (CVSS) to quickly prioritize vulnerabilities and initiate remediation.

 CVEs are common identifiers for publicly-known security vulnerabilities.
 Their severity is determined based on CVSS scores.
-CVSSv2 and CVSSv3 scores are present on most CVEs, though some older CVEs may not have CVSSv3 scores.
-Any CVEs that are known to be exploited by threat actors are classified as KEVs by the Cybersecurity and Infrastructure Security Agency (CISA).
+CVSSv4, v3, and v2 are supported though not all CVE risks will have a score using each methodology.
+If a CVE is on the Cybersecurity and Infrastructure Security Agency (CISA) KEV list, it is listed as a "KEV" CVE.
+This list includes any CVEs that CISA has verified as exploited in the wild.
 With the CVE risk feature, these metrics are tracked for all software detected in Censys Attack Surface Management.

 When a new CVE is cataloged by the National Vulnerability Database (NVD), it becomes discoverable in Censys ASM alongside its CVSS score within 24 hours.
 When Censys discovers new software in a given attack surface, Censys maps all known CVEs for that software and presents them as risks.
 Use the CVSS score and KEV flag to understand the severity and exploitability of the vulnerability immediately.